How to Get Rid of Bloat Fast, and for Good

 White sugar has an equal concentration of both.
 But high fructose corn syrup has a higher concentration of fructose than glucose.
 And the problem most associated with bloating is fructose.

 Fructose is often referred to as fruit sugar.
 That’s because many fruits are naturally high in fructose.
 Now I don’t recommend shunning all fruit.
 Because fruit provides a wealth of nutrients, including powerful antioxidants and fiber.
 However, some fruits have a higher fructose to glucose ratio than others.
-So, when it comes to getting rid of bloating, I recommend avoiding the following fruits:

 - Fresh figs